-date, Recovery
+Update, Recovery

 UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages.

 By default, the option is enabled.

 BIOS Recovery from Hard Drive Enables the user to recover from certain corrupted BIOS conditions from a recovery file on the user primary hard drive or an external USB key.

 By default, the option is enabled.

 BIOS Downgrade

-Allow BIOS Downgrade Enable or disable the flashing of the computer firmware to previous revision i blocked.
+Allow BIOS Downgrade Enable or disable the flashing of the computer firmware to previous revision is blocked.

 By default, the option is enabled.

 SupportAssist OS Recovery Enable or disable the boot flow for SupportAssist OS Recovery tool in the event of certain computer errors.

 By default, the option is enabled.

-BIOSConnect Enable or disable cloud Service OS recovery if the main operating system fail to boot with the number of failures equal to or greater than the value specific
+BIOSConnect Enable or disable cloud Service OS recovery if the main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto OS Recovery Threshold setup option and local Service OS does not boot or is not installed.

+By default, the option is enabled.

+Dell Auto OS Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell OS Recovery Tool.